mkudenko/vagrant-ansible-laravel/README.md

 Virtual hosts are updated every time you run `vagrant up` or `vagrant reload`.

-## Creating a new application ##
+## Creating an application ##

-Assuming that you've already created a virtual host for your new app `new-project.local`, go to `~/sites/new-project.local` and run `laravel new code`.
+Assuming that you've already created a virtual host for your app `project.local`, go to `~/sites/project.local`.

-All virtual hosts are automatically setup that way, so your app must reside in the `code` folder.

-Alternatively you can run `newlaravel`.
-That is a custom bash alias, that will generate code for the app, change permissions for `app/storage` folder, and take you into `~/sites/new-project.local/code` directory.
+Your application must reside in the that folder, no subfolders.

+    ~/sites/project.local/public/index.php

-Open your browser and go to `new-project.local/`.
+Open your browser and go to `project.local/`.
+Job done.

-## Creating an existing application ##

-Assuming that you've already created a virtual host for your existing app `exist-app.local`, go to `~/sites/exist-app.local` and run `git clone [repo] code`.

-Again, your app must reside in the `code` folder.